vanmars/portfolio/README.md

 About Me Page
 * Interests and Skills cards need to be resized for smaller viewports
+* Fix images that fail to load

+Blog Page
+* Fix background-image that fails to load

 ## Support and Contact Details